Janewendo/dumux_hommel2019a/README.md

 # Adding Fe2+ and Ferrohydrite to Hommel2019a

 I’ve been trying to add a new component Fe, and a new mineral, also a new reaction Ferrohydrite Fe(OH)2 = Fe + 2OH to the original system written in Hommel2019a.
-But I couldn’t get it to run.<br>
+But I couldn’t get it to run.
 <br>

 To add them, I changed the code in the following files: